From the main administrator console you have one-click access to:

 • The level for those permissions, such as environment, population, or organization

 The level at which a role is assigned determines the environments your role has access to in the admin console while permissions determine what actions you can take.
 PingOne includes various roles with different applicable levels for each role.
-For more information, see Roles.
+Learn more in Roles.

 As a PingOne administrator, you can have multiple administrator identities across multiple environments in a single organization, across different organizations, or a combination of both.